-To ensure its continued strong business performance, Power Root has adopted a multi-channel, multi-level approach in engaging its stakeholders, building a comprehensive stakeholder map of its stakeholders' universe, and formulating a robust engagement method.
+To ensure sustainable business performance, Power Root has implemented a comprehensive stakeholder engagement strategy that utilises multiple channels and levels of interaction.
+This approach involves mapping our stakeholders' universe and developing a robust engagement method.

 During the financial year under review, our key stakeholder groups were identified and prioritised during our materiality assessment process, taking into consideration the level of influence and dependence that a stakeholder group has over our business.
-Our key stakeholders include but are not limited to employees, suppliers, distributors and trade customers, government and regulators, consumers, shareholders and investors, communities, media and non-governmental organisations ("NGOs").
+Our key stakeholders include but are not limited to employees, suppliers, distributors and trade customers, government and regulators, consumers, shareholders and investors, communities, media, and non-governmental organisations ("NGOs")/ Interest Groups.